Written by Starshipit

 Everyone loves getting stuff for free.
 When it comes to shipping, it’s no exception.

-In fact, 90% of consumers say that if a store offers free shipping, they’ll be more likely to buy from them.
+In fact, 80% of consumers expect free shipping when ordering a certain dollar amount of product.
 And 86% of people who abandon their cart do so because they find out how much shipping will cost.

 Shoppers like free shipping because they irrationally hate having to pay for certain services like fast and efficient shipping, even if they value them a lot, says Ravi Dhar, the director of Yale’s Center for Customer Insights.

 This attitude proves the “pain of paying” economic principle which is a psychological barrier that prevents shoppers from completing a purchase.
 For example, you might decide that you desperately need a new dress.
 You browse your favourite online store and fall in love with The One.
 You add it to your card and head to checkout, then discover that you have to pay for shipping so decide that, actually, you don’t really need it after all.

 Free shipping reduces those pain points at checkout because if customers know they’re not going to be confronted by another charge when they’ve already had to pay for a product, they’re more likely to complete their order.